Mexico City Christmas with Kids: Festive Plazas, Posadas, and Markets

 From December 16 to 24, Mexican families and neighborhoods host posadas, candlelit processions reenacting Mary and Joseph's search for an inn.
 Each night ends with prayer, hot ponche, tamales, and the kids smashing a star-shaped pinata.
 As a tourist, you can join the public posadas held in plazas like Plaza Manuel Tolsa or Coyoacan's Centenario plaza.

-Bring small change, a thermos of hot chocolate or ponche from a vendor, and join the line.
-Sing along to Las Posadas, the traditional call-and-response song, even if your Spanish is rusty.
-Lyrics are everywhere on the web and your kids will love the participation.
-A cozy insulated travel mug for hot chocolate or ponche is the smartest small purchase before this trip, since most posadas serve drinks in styrofoam that goes cold fast in December evenings.
+Bring small change, a thermos, and join the line.
+Sing along to Las Posadas, the call-and-response song, even if your Spanish is rusty.
+Lyrics are everywhere on the web.
+Your kids will love the participation.
+A cozy insulated travel mug for hot chocolate or ponche is the smartest small purchase before this trip.
+Most posadas serve drinks in styrofoam that goes cold fast in December evenings.

 Christmas Markets in CDMX